Jobs in HR

 - Business management

-What personality traits make a good HR manager?
+What personality traits do good HR managers have?

-If you are thinking of entering the world of human resource management, it helps to know which combination of personality traits will make a good human resource manager.
+If you are thinking of entering the world of human resource management, it helps to know which combination of personality traits will help you succeed in your role .
 Here are some traits to keep in mind:

 - Self-motivation: A self-motivated individual needs no external incentive to get the job done.